Sukkot: Laws and customs

-Dwelling in Sukkah
+Sukkah

 The sukkah walls can be constructed of any material that blocks wind (wood, canvas, aluminum siding, sheets).
 The walls can be free-standing or include the sides of a building or porch.
-There must be at least two and a partial wall.
+There must be at least three walls, with one permitted to be a partial wall.
 The roof must be of organic material, known as s'chach, such as leafy tree overgrowth, schach mats or palm fronds – plant material that is no longer connected with the earth.
 It is customary to decorate the interior of the sukkah with hanging decorations of the four species as well as with attractive artwork.

+The Four Species

+In Leviticus 23:40, the Torah says to take four species and celebrate before God for seven days.
+Although the Torah only describes the species but does not identify all of them, the Talmud in Tractate Sukkah derives the identity of the four species as a Citron, a Palm branch, two Willow branches, and three Myrtle branches.
+These are referred to in Hebrew as the Lulav (palm branch) and Etrog (Citron) or just Lulav.
+The palm branch, myrtle, and willows are tied together, usually with palm leaves, and the Citron is held next to the others.

+These are taken all seven days of Sukkot except for Shabbat.
+The blessing is recited and the Lulav and Etrog are held together, and shaken in the four directions and up and down.
+They are also held during the Hallel prayer and during Hoshanot.

+In 1953 the Lubavitcher Rebbe instituted the public Lulav campaign to encourage observance of this Mitzvah amongst all jews, regardless of religious affiliation.
+It soon spread into an international phenomenon, the Jewish person holding their Lulav and Etrog, approaching complete strangers to offer to help them with the Mitzvah becoming an iconic sight in many large cities.

+Temple Offerings

+Every day of Sukkot, a special regimen of animals were sacrificed in honor of the holiday as prescribed in the Torah.
+One of the iconic parts of these sacrifices, known as the Mussaf offerings, was the daily offering of bulls.
+Starting at thirteen on the first day and subtracting by one daily until reaching seven on the seventh day, the total amount of bulls offered over the holiday was 70.
+The symbolism was that each bull was offered in honor of one of the nations listed in Genesis Chapter 10.

 Prayers

 Prayers during Sukkot include the reading of the Torah every day, reciting the Mussaf (additional) service after morning prayers, reciting Hallel, and adding special additions to the Amidah and Grace after Meals.
 In addition, the service includes rituals involving the Four Species.
 The lulav and etrog are not used on the Sabbath.

+On the Festival days, as well as the Sabbath of Chol Hamoed, some communities recite piyyutim.